" " " " Creative Arts

 2. Exhibits will not be released prior to release dates.

-5. Every article which is to be hung must be securely mounted and ready to be hung with wire or hanger attached.
-All items entered in Paper Arts must be framed or mounted on foam core board for display.
+6. All items entered in Paper Arts must be framed or mounted on foam core board for display.

-6. Large exhibit items will be accepted only if there is sufficient exhibit space.
+7. Large exhibit items will be accepted only if there is sufficient exhibit space.
 Prior arrangement should be made with the Competitive Arts Department manager.

-7. No written works – poetry, journals, stories, music, etc. – will be accepted in the Creative Arts Department.
+8. No written works – poetry, journals, stories, music, etc. – will be accepted in the Creative Arts Department.

-8. The Miscellaneous class in divisions can only be used for an entry which does not, cannot, or will not fit in any other class in that division or in any other division.
+9. The Miscellaneous class in divisions can only be used for an entry which does not, cannot, or will not fit in any other class in that division or in any other division.

 10. Every exhibit must remain intact until the specified release dates.
 Exhibitors are not permitted to remove their entries themselves; assistants will be available for this task.
-The Fair is not responsible for articles left after release dates.
+The Fair is not responsible for entries left after release dates.

 13. Exhibitors must be legal residents, military or student residents of the State of Utah.